Industry News

 In just a few years, over-the-top (OTT) services have gone from being a niche streaming option to one of the most popular ways to watch TV.
 In fact, streaming video content had a higher audience share and bigger revenue than cable TV this year.

-As the industry continues to grow, marketers and entrepreneurs need to stay up-to-date on the latest OTT statistics.
+As the industry continues to grow, marketers and entrepreneurs need to stay up-to-date on the latest OTT trends and statistics.

 Here are the top 9 OTT statistics that prove how much the OTT industry has grown when it comes to revenue: